traintocode/projects-cartoon-generator/frontend/README.md

-# Pirate GPT Project - Front End
+# DALLE Cartoon Generator - Front End

-This directory contains the front end for the **Pirate GPT Chatbot Project** at [traintocode.com/projects/pirate-gpt](https://traintocode.com/projects/pirate-gpt/).
+This directory contains the front end for the **DALLE Cartoon Generator Project** at [traintocode.com/projects/cartoon-generator](https://traintocode.com/projects/cartoon-generator/).
 The front end is build with [https://vitejs.dev/](https://vitejs.dev/) using React and Typescript.

 ## Running Locally